 What is the Intellectual Property Office (IPO)?

 The Intellectual Property Office (IPO or UKIPO) is the official UK government body responsible for trade marks and other intellectual property rights (e.g. copyright and patents).
 Businesses wishing to register a trade mark must apply to the IPO.
-The IPO also handles the bulk of administrative procedures relating to trade marks.
+The IPO also handles the bulk of related administrative procedures.

-The UKIPO should not be confused with the European Union Intellectual Property Office (EUIPO) or the World Intellectual Property Organization (WIPO).
-The EUIPO is responsible for EU trade marks and registered Community designs – and it also works with IP offices across EU Member States, including the UKIPO.
+The EUIPO is responsible for EU trade marks and registered Community designs.
+It also works with IP offices across EU Member States, including the UKIPO.
 The WIPO is a self-funding agency of the United Nations and serves as “the global forum for intellectual property services, policy, information and cooperation”.

 What can (and cannot) be registered as a trade mark?